 The Smart Cities Council is a global member-based organization of smart cities practitioners.
 Together, the Council’s member companies employ well over 1,500,000 people in 150+ countries.
 Over the past five years, we have completed more than 10,000 smart cities projects all over the world.

 The Smart Cities Council offers ReadinessTM Workshops as outlined herein to assist cities in becoming more livable, workable and sustainable.
-The Council proposes to implement a Readiness Workshop for Cary to refine its vision and solidify a plan for implementing smart cities technologies to digitally transform Cary and help it attain its goals of <GOALS>.
+The Council proposes to implement a Readiness Workshop for the Town of Cary (“Cary”) to refine its vision and solidify a plan for implementing smart cities technologies to digitally transform Cary and help it attain its goals of <GOALS>.

-The deliverables include a Smart City Readiness ReportTM stemming from the workshop that includes an overview of the City’s current smart status, stakeholder input into goals, priorities and solution opportunities, and recommendations to advance Cary to the next phase in its transformation.
+The deliverables include a Smart City Readiness ReportTM stemming from the workshop that includes an overview of Cary’s current smart status, stakeholder input into goals, priorities and solution opportunities, and recommendations to advance Cary to the next phase in its transformation.

 Cary Smart Cities Readiness Workshop